France and Mongolia

 Since that visit, the high-level dialogue has intensified with the visit to France of several members of the Mongolian Government (see below).
 The Mongolian and French presidents met on the occasion of the ASEM Summit in Milan in October 2014.
 The Mongolian Foreign Minister visited France from 10 to 12 June 2015.
 The French Foreign Minister met his Mongolian counterpart in Beijing on 3 September 2015.
 The Mongolian Defence Minister visited France from 23 to 25 September 2015.
 These meetings were an opportunity to reaffirm the commitment of both sides to strengthen their relations in all areas.

-In 2015, France and Mongolia celebrated the 50th anniversary of the establishment of their diplomatic relations.
+In 2015, France and Mongolia commemorated the 50th anniversary of the establishment of diplomatic relations between the two countries.
 On that occasion, the President of Mongolia made an official visit to France on 18-19 November 2015.

 • September 2013: visit by Mr Gombo Tsogtsaikhan, State Secretary of the Ministry of Foreign Affairs of Mongolia, to participate in the first meeting of the Mongolia-France intergovernmental working group on energy;